The real Fae of Europe: separating folklore from fantasy

 The term "Fae" or "Faerie" is often associated with modern fantasy depictions of small, winged, pretty beings.

-These beings weren't considered whimsical at all but were a significant part of daily life, representing forces of nature, the spirits of the dead and explanations for phenomena that were otherwise incomprehensible.
+These beings were a significant part of daily life, representing forces of nature, the spirits of the dead and explanations for phenomena that were otherwise incomprehensible.

-So who or what are the Fae?
-Where did they come from and what should you do if you meet one (according to our ancestors!)?
+But we can still unpack all these stories to learn about them.
+So what types of Fae are there?
+Where did they come from and what should you do if you meet one (according to our ancestors)?

 Read on to find out.